Scoop: Coming Up on a New Episode of THE VOICE on NBC - Monday, November 25, 2019

 The show's innovative format features five stages of competition: the first begins with the Blind Auditions, then the Battle Rounds, Knockouts, Playoffs and, finally, the Live Performance Shows.

+Scoop: Coming Up on the Season Finale of DANCING WITH THE STARS on ABC - Monday, November 25, 2019

-Scoop: Coming Up on a New Episode of ELLEN'S GAME OF GAMES on NBC - Wednesday, November 27, 2019
+Scoop: Coming Up on a New Episode of MAKING IT on NBC - Monday, December 2, 2019

 The four-time Emmy Award-winning "The Voice" returns with the strongest vocalists from across the country invited to compete in the blockbuster vocal competition show's new season.